vitalboyzf/cloudberrydb-site/src/pages/contribute/code.md

 process:

 - Do we want this in Apache Cloudberry?
 Is it likely to be used?
 Do you, as a Apache Cloudberry user, like the change and intend to use it?
 Is this change in the scope of Apache Cloudberry?
 Will the cost of maintaining a new feature be worth its benefits?
 - Is it too large to review?
 Does it need to split into multi PR?
 - If it's a proposal, does it have been accepted and start to code?
-- Is it duplicated with other existing code contributions in CBDB or commits in upstream projects?
+- Is it duplicated with other existing code contributions in Cloudberry or commits in upstream projects?
 - Does it follow our code conventions?
 - Does it need to have a proposal before getting the code review?
 - Does the PR have a good commit message following our commit